ianbuckner/SBC-1/sermons/README.md

 mgmt/
 - this is the subtree for the uploading service.
 Access is controlled using Apache .htaccess

-The uploading is now performed by HTML5 Javascript code using teh XHTMLRequest object.
+The uploading is now performed by HTML5 Javascript code using the XHTMLRequest object.
 This replaces a Java Applet implementation.

 Tested Browsers
 ---------------